-Pad Thai is one of Thailand’s most famous stir frys and is my partners favorite food of all time.
-Whenever we go to any new Thai restaurant, it’s the first thing he orders.
+Pad Thai is also one of Thailand’s most famous stir frys and whenever we go to any new Thai restaurant, it’s the first thing my Man will order.

-Okay truth is, I’ve never been much of a Pad Thai fan.
-Only because I find most restaurants make it way to sweet and I much prefer recipes with a little bit of heat.
+I like Pad Thai too, it’s just I find most restaurants make it way to sweet and I much prefer recipes with a little bit of heat.

 So what gives mine the extra heat?
-It’s the chili powder and the “red chili paste” that I serve on the side.
+It’s the chili powder and the “red chili paste”.
 Easy enough eh?

 When in doubt, just read the tamarind directions prior to purchasing.

 If you love Thai food as much as me, then you will want to try my other thai dishes!
 All are AMAZING and really are some of the best ways to make Thai at home in a fraction of the time.

 - Easy Cashew Chicken Recipe